razerduy/engineering/Git/README.md

 Rename the current branch to _branch_.

++ command: git branch -f __branch__ __commit__

+You're an expert on relative refs now, so let's actually use them for something.

+One of the most common ways I use relative refs is to move branches around.
+You can directly reassign a branch to a commit with the -f option.

+Ex: git branch -f master HEAD~3

+Moves (by force) the master branch to three parents behind HEAD.

 ####8.2.
 Git checkout

 The git checkout command lets you navigate between the branches created by git branch.
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
 Think of it as a way to select which line of development you’re working on.